-While a large part of our business is trapping and removing unwanted wildlife, we work with our customers to help prevent wildlife intrusions.
+While a large part of our business is trapping and wildlife removal in Fairfield County CT, we work with our customers throughout Connecticut to help prevent wildlife intrusions.
 This is done by inspecting the exterior of your home for areas that are susceptible to wildlife.
 For example, animals can gain access to the home through overgrown shrubbery or an over – hanging tree branch.
 So in many cases simple pruning can help make your home less desirable to wildlife.
 In addition, structures such as decks and sheds can help harbor wildlife and simple exclusion work around these structures can help prevent many unwanted pests.

 Bats, birds, squirrels, opossums, and raccoons can all cause damage in attics, soffit areas or wall voids as they build out nests and seek shelters for themselves and their growing families.